DarrienG/terminal-typeracer-mirror/docs/supported-languages.md

 Typeracer natively supports almost all languages.
 If the language does not blend wide and thin character charsets it should work as expected without a hitch.

+Even though we support almost all languages, we only have language packs for a few languages.

-Language support is broken into three tiers.
+Language pack support is broken into three tiers.

 * Tier 1 support means we have over 150 built in quotes from multiple categories for a "generally fun" experience.